marcelsud/diffcs/README.md

 # DiffCS

-A tool to perform PSR-2 check into your pull requests on Github.
+A tool to perform code standard check into your pull requests on Github.

 ## How To Install